The College Admission Process

 - Why do I want to attend college?
 How would this move me closer to my goals and career aspirations?

-- Do I want a specialized degree (nursing, mechanic, software engineering, cosmetology, dental, etc.) or a liberal arts education?
+- Should I earn a specialized degree like pediatric nursing, auto mechanic, software engineer, cosmetology, dental assisting or a liberal arts degree?

-- Is a two-year or four-year program a better fit for me?
+- Is a 4-year or two-year degree best for me?

 - How important is cost in making a final decision?

-- What type of financial assistance is available to me?
+- Will financial assistance be available for me?

-- Which grants and/or scholarships can I apply for?
+- Are there school grants and private scholarships I can apply for?

 - How important is it to attend a school near my home?